As appeared in AdWeek on 19 July 2022, read here.

 An inclusion list of quality sites is still sufficient to meet the reach advertisers seek, both Lowcock and the media buyer said.

-Meanwhile, optimizing for low cost—and therefore potentially advertising on spammy sites—risks losing the forest through the trees, Lowcock said.
+Meanwhile, optimizing for low cost—and therefore potentially advertising on made for advertising spammy sites—risks losing the forest through the trees, Lowcock said.

 “If you let go of the obsession of driving pricing efficiency and you talk about media quality, that resets the expectations,” he said.
 “Everyone is driven to the wrong incentive.”